 15. Add Plants for a Touch of Life

-Even one or two small plants can transform your camper’s energy.
-Greenery adds color and calm without cluttering.
+Even one or two small plants can shift your camper’s whole energy.
+Greenery adds color and calm without cluttering a single surface.

 Decorating Details

-Plants instantly make your camper feel alive and balanced — nature on the outside and inside too!
+Plants instantly make your camper feel alive and balanced, a little bit of nature traveling right along with you.

 16. Hide the Tech

-Electronics can quickly disrupt the serene aesthetic you’ve created.
+Electronics can quickly disrupt the serene look you’ve worked for.
 Conceal cords and gadgets for a cleaner, quieter design.

 Style Notes